 Green tea, rice bran, cocoa butter, walnut butter, shea butter, rice bran, macadamia, black seed, andiroba, baobab…

-There are few different ways to use this mask – from leaving it in for 3 minutes before shampooing or for 60 minutes while you relax in the bath, to (if you are really in need of some proper follicular restoration) leaving it on to work its magic while you sleep.
+There are few different ways to use this mask – from leaving it in for 3 minutes before shampooing or for 30 minutes while you relax in the bath, to (if you are really in need of some proper follicular restoration) leaving it on to work its magic while you sleep.
 I’m clearly a big fan of things happening overnight (I’m sure I should write some kind of book on ‘the 4 hour work week’ but for beauty, and, er, an 8-hour version) and, really, I don’t see why my hair should miss out on the fun.
-However, this stuff is a perfect moisture injection however you prefer to use it.
+This stuff is a perfect moisture injection however you prefer to use it.